Low-overhead quantum computing with the color code: Space-time overhead estimates

-\textit{Space-time overhead as a function of code distance.}--- We now estimate the overhead needed by our scheme to achieve a given code distance $d$.
+We now estimate the overhead needed by our scheme to achieve a given code distance $d$.
 The code distance gives a leading order approximation of the logical failure rate, $\sim p^{d/2}$, where error events occur with low probability $p$ assuming a suitable stabilizer readout circuit and a decoder that can correct errors consisting of $\lesssim d /2 $ error events.

-To estimate the overhead, we consider running algorithms where magic states are injected using logical Pauli measurements, and where these measurements can be grouped into mutually commuting layers; see~\cite{Litinski_2019}.
+To estimate the overhead, we consider running algorithms where magic states are injected using logical Pauli measurements, grouping measurements into mutually commuting layers; see~\cite{Litinski_2019}.
 We compare our results to a space-time efficient surface-code architecture, the \emph{fast data block scheme} of Ref.~\cite{Litinski_2019}.
 This scheme, like the color-code scheme we propose, enjoys a low space-time resource cost, largely because the time spent performing single-qubit Clifford operations on data qubits is negligible.
 Fundamentally, this saving is due to the fact that in both schemes, the data qubits have all of their logical operators supported on qubits that are adjacent to the ancilla system.

 Our results are shown in Table \ref{tab:my_label}.
-For an explicit example with $N=100$ logical data qubits, our color code scheme offers a $ 3.1\times$ reduction in space-time overhead compared to the fast data block scheme.
+For an explicit example with $N=100$ logical data qubits, our color-code scheme offers a $ 3.1\times$ reduction in space-time overhead compared to the fast data block scheme.

 The factor-of-two reduction in temporal overhead with our scheme arises from the parallelism of performing two arbitrary commuting logical Pauli measurements simultaneously.
 This assumes that we can measure a complete generating set of stabilizers per unit time, independent of the depth of the syndrome readout circuit.
-While color code extraction circuits are more complex than those of the surface code, this assumption is nonetheless well motivated in experimental platforms where the syndrome readout circuit time is dominated by qubit measurement and reset rather than unitary entangling elements.
-Furthermore, we assume that a distance $d$ against measurement errors can be achieved by repeating the syndrome readout circuit $d$ times.
+While color code extraction circuits are more complex than those of the surface code, this assumption is nonetheless well motivated in experimental platforms where the syndrome readout circuit time is dominated by qubit measurement and reset rather than unitary gates.
+We assume that a distance $d$ against measurement errors can be achieved by repeating the syndrome readout circuit $d$ times.